algorandfoundation/algokit-cli/docs/architecture-decisions/2026-02-05_simplify-distribution-options.md

 - Tests: replace `tests/portability/test_pyinstaller_binary.py` with installer smoke tests (e.g., run the script, verify `algokit doctor` / `algokit init`).
 - Internal tool resolution: migrate pipx-based helpers (typed client generation, compiler installs, tealer install, poetry bootstrap) to uv equivalents (`uv tool run` / `uvx`).
 - CLI update command: add `algokit update` behind a feature flag.
 Initially no-op or hidden; once binaries are removed, it becomes the default update path and runs `uv tool upgrade algokit`.
 If a legacy binary install is detected (via binary mode + distribution-method), it can launch a migration wizard on startup that points to the universal installer script and offers to install the legacy version first (nice to have).
+- npm channel: publish a small npm wrapper that invokes the universal installer (nice to have, easy once Option A exists).

 **Smooth migration for existing brew/winget/snap users**